 - (a) Personnel reporting for duty must arrive at the assigned base in full regulation uniform no later than 0645 hours (Day shift) or 1845 hours (Night shift) for shift change report.
 This will allow 15 minutes in overlapping shifts to compensate for required face to face shift change and the normal 12-hour shift will start at 0700 (Day Shift) and 1900 (Night Shift).
 Entry on time sheet will look like the following (12.25) regular hours.
 PERSONNEL ARE NOT TO LEAVE THEIR ASSIGNED BASE UNTIL THEY ARE PROPERLY RELIEVED BY ON-COMING CREW OR GRANTED PERMISSION FROM THE ON DUTY SUPERVISOR. - (b) Personnel will time stamp in on the EMS scheduler when they arrive at work.
-Time stamps after 0645 (Day shift), 1845 (Night shift), or no time stamp recorded is considered late for work. - (c) The crew being relieved from duty shall give a status report on all equipment, supplies, equipment left at hospitals, street closing and any events that will affect any standard operating procedure. - (d) During shift change, on-board controlled substances will be visually counted and verified by both offgoing and oncoming paramedics. - (e) Control substance log sheets (cards) will be completed and signed by off-going and on-coming paramedics and drug keys transferred. - (f) Crews will transfer all portable radios, all pagers, county cell phone and chargers and document the quantity and status on the electronic daily truck checkoff. - (g) Shift reports, base inspections and unit check-off will commence at the beginning of the shift.
+Time stamps after 0645 (Day shift), 1845 (Night shift), or no time stamp recorded is considered late for work.

+- (c) The crew being relieved from duty shall give a status report on all equipment, supplies, equipment left at hospitals, street closing and any events that will affect any standard operating procedure. - (d) During shift change, on-board controlled substances will be visually counted and verified by both off-going and oncoming paramedics. - (e) Control substance log sheets (cards) will be completed and signed by off-going and on-coming paramedics and drug keys transferred. - (f) Crews will transfer all portable radios, all pagers, county cell phone and chargers and document the quantity and status on the electronic daily truck checkoff. - (g) Shift reports, base inspections and unit check-off will commence at the beginning of the shift.
 The operations supervisor will be notified of any problems or needs as soon as possible. - (h) EMS personnel will notify the on-duty supervisor of riders/observers/students to be included on the daily roster.
-Demographic and emergency contact information should be forwarded to the supervisor prior to the individual riding on the unit. - (i) EMS personnel may conduct daily radio checks as part of their daily unit check off.
-The test should be on the main EMS dispatch frequency. - (j) 12 hour shift EMS personnel are not allowed to occupy beds (cot, cradle, crib, berth etc.) at any point during their on duty shift at any base regardless of the time of day.
+Demographic and emergency contact information should be forwarded to the supervisor prior to the individual riding on the unit. - (i) 12-hour shift EMS personnel are not allowed to occupy beds (cot, cradle, crib, berth etc.) at any point during their on-duty shift at any base regardless of the time of day.